BlueMountainsAnalytics/bma_ont_biosec_2022/docs/CONDA_3.md

 <div style="background-color:#fcfce5;border-radius:5px;border-style:solid;border-color:gray;padding:5px">
   {% octicon info height:32 class:"right left" aria-label:hi %}
   <br><b>Tip</b><br>
-  You can also install packages in already existing environments without activating it suing the <b>conda install</b> command but specifying the name of the environment you want to install the package into using the <b>--name</b> flag: <br><i>conda install --name ENV_NAME PACKAGE_NAME</i>
+  You can also install packages in already existing environments without activating it using the <b>conda install</b> command but specifying the name of the environment you want to install the package into using the <b>--name</b> flag: <br><i>conda install --name ENV_NAME PACKAGE_NAME</i>
 </div>

 Great.
 Now you have a good basis to work with Conda environments